 Abandoned Water Well means any Water Well (1) the use of which has been accomplished or permanently discontinued, (2) which has been decommissioned as described in the Rules and Regulations of the Department of Health and Human Services Regulation and Licensure, and (3) for which the notice of abandonment required by subsection (2) of Neb.
 Rev. Stat. § 46-602 has been filed with the Department of Natural Resources by the licensed water Well contractor or pump installation contractor who decommissioned the Water Well or by the Water Well owner if the owner decommissioned his or her own sand point Water Well.

+Acre Foot (AF) means the amount of water necessary to cover once acre of land, one foot deep;

 Act shall mean the Nebraska Ground Water Management and Protection Act, Neb.
 Rev. Stat. §§ 46-701 to 46-753 (Reissue 2004).

-Active Status Water Well shall mean any legal Water Well that is properly registered with the Department of Natural Resources as an active status well.
+Active Status Water Well means any legal Water Well that is properly registered with the Department of Natural Resources as an active status well.

 Acre-inch means the amount of water necessary to cover an acre of land one inch deep (approximately 27,154 gallons).
 Neb.
 Rev. Stat. § 46-706(11).